-San Antonio Assault and Battery Lawyer
+Free Consultation With San Antonio Assault and Battery Attorney

 In Texas, assault and battery charges, whether separate or in combination, are serious.
 A felony conviction for sexual assault, assault and battery, or aggravated battery may result in a long prison sentence and automatically revokes your right to vote and own a firearm.

 If you have been charged with assault and battery or another violent crime, I will provide an aggressive defense.
 Contact my San Antonio criminal office for a free consultation.

 A Defendant can be charged with various levels of assault in Texas.
 Assaults range from 1st Degree assault, which is a "B Felony", punishable by a prison term ranging from 10 to 20 years, down to "Assault under Extreme Emotional Disturbance", which is a Class B Misdemeanor, punishable by up to 90 days, usually in the county jail.
 The degree of assault depends on several factors.
 These are (1) the type of mental state involved, (2) the nature of the resulting harm, and (3) the means by which such harm is inflicted.

 For example, Assault in the First Degree requires the prosecutors to prove that the Defendant "intentionally caused serious physical injury", using a "deadly weapon", or a "dangerous instrument".
 Whether or not the Defendant "intended" the harm, whether or not the harm was indeed a "serious physical injury", and whether or not a weapon is deadly or an instrument is dangerous, are matters that are not entirely black and white.
 If any of these elements of the crime cannot be proven, the assault is something less than 1st Degree Assault.